hpi-swa-teaching/live-programming-systems/projects/jshell/analysisPlan_jshell.md

 ### Mutable or immutable past
 > To which category does the system or parts of it belong and why?

-The live mechanisms wihthin the JShell belong to the immutable past model.
+The live mechanisms within the JShell belong to the immutable past model.
 The code evaluation as well as hot-swapping preserves the current context of a change.
 As a result, the application can continue the execution from the state at which the change was applied with changed behavior.

 *P. Rein and S. Lehmann and Toni & R. Hirschfeld How Live Are Live Programming Systems?: Benchmarking the Response Times of Live Programming Environments Proceedings of the Programming Experience Workshop (PX/16) 2016, ACM, 2016, 1-8*